huggingface/blog/gradio-spaces.md

 ## Serving Custom Model Checkpoints with Gradio in Hugging Face Spaces

-You can serve your models in Spaces even if your model is not hosted in the Hub.
-Just wrap your application in Gradio Interface as described below and put it in Spaces.
+You can serve your models in Spaces even if your model is not supported by the Inference API.
+Just wrap your model inference in a Gradio `Interface` as described below and put it in Spaces.
 ![imagenet-demo](assets/28_gradio-spaces/imagenet-demo.gif)

 ## Mix and Match Models!